godotengine/godot-docs/development/cpp/creating_android_modules.rst

 So, finally it's time to add the SDK library.
 The library can come in two flavors, a JAR file or an Android project for ant.
-JAR is the easiest to integrate, just put it in the module directory and add it:
+JAR is the easiest to integrate, put it in the module directory and add it:

 .. code:: python